sharepointoscar/devopsoscar.github.io/_posts/2019-04-22-using-tekton-pipelines-in-jenkins-x-part-1.md

 # Conclusion
 We have walked through the process of importing an existing app, putting it through initial CI/CD and then adding custom Tekton Pipeline Steps.
 On our next post, we will go through **overriding** some or all of the steps.

+For a great intro to Cloud Native CI/CD with Jenkins X and Tekton Pipelines, checkout the [presentation here](https://www.infoq.com/presentations/cloud-native-ci-cd-jenkins-knative).

 More soon,